What is the Training-on-the-Job Program?

 The cost of permanent injuries is significant and it is increasing.
 From 2014-2018, economic loss payment (ELP) costs rose 180% from $86 million to $249 million, representing an increase of workers needing permanent wage top-ups from 440 to 880.
 While there is no direct impact on your premiums by providing a TOJ, it does indirectly help manage the cost of permanent injuries in Alberta.
 Since ELP costs are factored into rate setting, any reduction in permanent wage-top ups will potentially lower base rates for all employers in the province.

 Supporting permanently injured workers in their return to work can reduce the human and financial cost of permanent injuries.
-In the end, you have a fully-trained productive staff member who will contribute to your company and you have played an integral part in helping an injured worker regain their footing in the work world.
+In the end, you have a fully-trained productive staff member contributing to your organization and you have played an integral part in helping an injured worker regain their footing in the work world.

-Additional information about the TOJ program can be found on the WCB Alberta website here or you can always contact us directly at BCL.Calgary@bclconsulting.ca, BCL.Edmonton@bclconsulting.ca, by phone, at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+Additional information about the TOJ program can be found on the WCB Alberta website here or you can always contact us directly, during business hours, using our chat feature or by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.